mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One.md

 Unfortunately, Baudrillard makes a litany of inconsistent or conflicting claims about the nature of consumption throughout the text.

+*Return to Wolff's account of media consumption and corporate influence on computing in Wired Sep.
+2010*

 # Accumulation, Concentration, & The Present